realworldocaml/book/en/functors.md

 Core comes with a number of functors for extending modules that follow this same basic pattern, including:

 - `Container.Make`, which is very similar to `Foldable.Extend`.
-- `Comparable.Make`, which adds a variety of helper functions and types for types that have a comparison function.
+- `Comparable.Make`, which adds support for functionality that depends on the presence of a comparison function, including support for containers like maps and sets.
-- `Hashable.Make` for adding hash-based data structures like hash sets and hash heaps for types that have hash functions.
+- `Hashable.Make`, which adds support for hashing-based data structures including hash tables, hash sets and hash heaps.
 - `Monad.Make` for so-called monadic libraries, like the ones discussed in [xref](#error-handling) and [xref](#concurrent-programming-with-async).
 Here, the functor is